alanef/civicrm-contribs-to-membership/README.md

 CiviCRM does not try to link CSV contributions to existing memberships or renew them

+1. It move Expired members to Grace if they have had a contribution the prior year - to handle year end late recording of contributions
-1. It renews memberships that have fallen into 'Grace' and have a subsequent contribution  uploaded via CSV Importing
+2. It renews memberships that have fallen into 'Grace' and have a subsequent contribution  uploaded via CSV Importing
-2. It links contributions to memberships hence enabling contribution value reporting
+3. It links contributions to memberships hence enabling contribution value reporting

 This code specifically assumes annual membership renews to the end of the current year contributions received in.
 This works for me, but may not for you.